Caripson/ProML/docs/safe_tool_usage.md

     *   First, it will `retry` the call up to 2 times.
     *   If it still fails, it will follow the `feedback_to_model` strategy, feeding the error message back to the model so it can generate a helpful response to the user.

-By defining tools with these explicit, machine-readable contracts, PromptLang enables the creation of powerful and safe AI agents that can interact with the world beyond simple text generation.
+By defining tools with these explicit, machine-readable contracts, ProML enables the creation of powerful and safe AI agents that can interact with the world beyond simple text generation.